taihieunguyen/INTELLIGENT-THREAT-PROTECTION-AI-POWERED-SURICATA-AND-ELK-STACK/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## Contact

-For questions or support, please open an issue on the GitHub repository or contact the maintainer at [your-email@example.com].
+For questions or support, please open an issue on the GitHub repository or contact the maintainer at [taihieunguyen004@gmail.com].